Azure/azure-iot-device-ecosystem/get_started/softing-iisk-gl20-csharp.md

 -   Build and deploy Azure IoT SDK on device

 **Note:** The Softing IISK GL20 is a Hewlett Packard Enterprise GL20 IoT Gateway device, with additional software pre-installed.
 So this getting started is nearly the same as [hpe-azure-certified-windows-operating-systems-gl20-csharp](hpe-azure-certified-windows-operating-systems-gl20-csharp.md).
 Especially the following software is installed:

 -   Microsoft Windows 10 IoT Enterprise LTSB 1607
 -   Softing dataFEED suite
 -   Docker Community Edition (Installer)

 So for the end user, it might be more beneficial to use the docker containers of [Azure/iot-edge-opc-proxy](https://github.com/Azure/iot-edge-opc-proxy) and [Azure/iot-edge-opc-publisher](https://github.com/Azure/iot-edge-opc-publisher) to connect OPC UA endpoints with the Azure IoT-hub.
+A more detailed description is available within the manual in the [download section](https://data-intelligence.softing.com/products/iot-gateways/industrial-iot-starter-kit/#tx-dftabs-tabContent2).

 <a name="Prerequisites"></a>
 # Step: Prerequisites